-A leadership self assessment is a series of questions to help you think about leadership characteristics and identify your strengths and areas of weakness.
+A leadership self-assessment of leadership skills is a series of questions to help you think about leadership characteristics and identify your strengths and areas of weakness.
 While evaluating yourself through a self-assessment can involve online quizzes or printed questionnaires, you can also assess your leadership skills by simply thinking through a number of questions.

 Evaluating yourself as a manager often is a blend of interpersonal skills and business goals.